Churches and faith groups have a vital role to play in accelerating the transition to a net zero economy and financing a liveable future.

 Churches and faith groups collectively manage billions of dollars of investments globally - money that can help solve the climate crisis.

-Our report, Church Investment in Climate Solutions: Financing a Liveable Future, reiterates the finding that if the world were to redirect the $570 billion of annual planned oil and gas investments towards renewables, this could fully finance wind and solar expansion in line with the 1.5°C goal of the Paris Agreement – a target that, while still possible, is quickly slipping away if greenhouse gas emissions don’t begin to fall rapidly.
+Our report, Church Investment in Climate Solutions: Financing a Liveable Future, reiterates the finding that if the world were to redirect the $570 billion of annual planned oil and gas investments towards renewables, this could fully finance wind and solar expansion in line with the 1.5°C goal of the Paris Agreement – a target that is quickly slipping away unless we act quickly.
+We believe the church has an important prophetic role to play in the transition to a low carbon, liveable future.

 We have identified opportunities for investment in climate solutions, including: